microsoft/Windows-driver-samples/input/kbfiltr/README.md

 In Visual Studio, on the **Build** menu, choose **Build Solution**.

-For more information about using Visual Studio to build a driver package, see [Building a Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554644).
+For more information about using Visual Studio to build a driver package, see [Building a Driver with Visual Studio and the WDK](https://docs.microsoft.com/windows-hardware/drivers/develop/building-a-driver).

 The test application, *kbftest.exe* is also built as part of the solution under the 'exe' folder.